ansible/awx-operator/docs/user-guide/database-configuration.md

     - 'max_connections=1000'
 ```

-**Note**: If `postgres_storage_class` is not defined, Postgres will store it's data on a volume using the default storage class for your cluster.
+**Note**: If `postgres_storage_class` is not defined, PostgreSQL will store it's data on a volume using the default storage class for your cluster.